-Coverage for related transplant services are limited to:
+Coverage for related transplant services is limited to:

 - a.
-Tests necessary to identify an organ donor - b.
-The reasonable expense of acquiring the donor organ, one procurement per transplant benefit period Transplant benefit Period is defined as beginning on the date the Insured member first receives services directly related to evaluation as candidate for a covered transplant procedure, and ends on the earlier of the date 12 months after the Covered Transplant is performed, or the date the member ceases to be covered under a plan sponsored by Hometoen health Providers Insurance Company, , or other Hometown Health benefit plan subject to Nevada's Essential Health Benefits. - c.
-Transportation of the donor organ (but not the donor), and life support where such support is for the sole purpose of removing the donor organ; - d.
-Storage costs of an organ, but only as part of an authorized treatment protocol; and - e.
-Follow-up care
+Tests necessary to identify an organ donor; - b.
+The reasonable expense of acquiring the donor organ; - c.
+One (1) procurement per transplant benefit period.
+The transplant benefit period begins on the date the Member first receives services directly related to evaluation as candidate for a covered transplant procedure, and ends on the earlier of the date 12 months after the Covered Transplant is performed, or the date the member ceases to be a Member, subject to Nevada's Essential Health Benefits. - d.
+Transportation of the donor organ (but not the donor), and life support where such support is for the sole purpose of removing the donor organ; - e.
+Storage costs of an organ, but only as part of an authorized treatment protocol; and - f.
+Follow-up care.